State of Financial Crime 2023 Report

 When firms are in violation of FSA rules, the regulator has the power to impose punishments including the limitation of operations, financial penalties and even prison terms for individuals responsible for wrongdoing.

-A regional and international leader in the counter financing of terrorism and anti-money laundering, Japan is a member of the global Financial Action Task Force (FATF).
+A regional and international leader in counter terrorist financing and anti-money laundering, Japan is a member of the global Financial Action Task Force (FATF).
 Following FATF policy, the FSA works to ensure Japan’s financial institutions adhere to the AML/CFT policies and practices set out in the 40 Recommendations.
-Accordingly, to comply with FSA regulations, financial institutions in Japan must implement a risk-based approach to AML/CFT, implementing screening mechanisms for international sanctions, adverse media and politically exposed persons (PEP).
+Accordingly, to comply with FSA regulations, financial institutions in Japan must implement a risk based approach to AML/CFT, implementing screening mechanisms for international sanctions, adverse media and politically exposed persons (PEP).
 Firms must also appoint a Compliance Officer to oversee and manage their internal AML compliance programs.
 2019 marks the Fourth Round of Joint FATF Mutual Evaluations of Japan, the results of which are due to be discussed during a plenary session scheduled for June 2020.

-The FSA takes a traditionally forward-thinking approach to the money laundering and terrorism financing threats facing Japan.
+The Japan FSA takes a traditionally forward-thinking approach to the money laundering and terrorism financing threats facing Japan.
 Recent FSA focus has fallen on cryptocurrency and cryptocurrency exchanges: the regulator has introduced exchange licensing requirements and, following high-profile cryptocurrency thefts in 2018, ordered two exchanges to shut down while it adjusted relevant legislation.

-In order to help firms stay up to date with legislation concerning CFT and AML, FSA Supervision and Inspection Guidelines are available online for every type of financial institution.
+In order to help firms stay up to date with legislation concerning CFT and AML, Japan FSA Supervision and Inspection Guidelines are available online for every type of financial institution.
 The FSA also publishes a Weekly Review to publicize the various legislative actions it has taken.